zalando/zalando.github.io/README.md

 We work across departments as internal consultants to remove barriers for contributing, producing and consuming Open Source code.

-We advice and assist on:
+We advise and assist on:

 - Creating and nurturing Open Source communities around Zalando Open Source projects
 - Align community interests with Zalando business interests